The Lerins Islands Travel Guide

 |The Lerins Islands are around 5 kilometers away from La Croisette, Cannes, from port to port.
 It takes around 15 minutes to visit the islands via ferry boats coming from Antibes, Cannes, and Nice.
 You can also take a private boat or kayak.|

 There are four islands, namely, Île Ste-Marguerite, Île St-Honorat, Île St-Férréol, and Îlot de la Tradelière.
 The islands of Ste-Marguerite and St-Honorat are the largest and the most visited.
-The other smaller two are both uninhabited.
+The other two are both tiny and uninhabited.

 Note: No cars or hotels are present in the islands, and day trips are until only 6pm, when the last ferry departs.
 There is also no ferry service between the Islands of Ste-Marguerite and St-Honorat, but you can kayak or charter to those islands.
 It is also good to bring a stainless-steel water container with you when doing day trips.